Havelock Bank Robbery: Background

-31 August 1961 was the pay day of three local mining companies, and therefore a day in which the Havelock branch of Toronto-Dominian Bank would have more money than usual.
+31 August 1961 was the pay day of three local mining companies, and therefore a day in which the Havelock branch of Toronto-Dominion Bank would have more money than usual.

 Robbery

-During the early morning of the 31st August, four men entered the basement window of the Toronto-Dominian Bank in the small town of Havelock, Ontario, while another waited in the get-away car.
+During the early morning of 31 August, four men entered the basement window of the Toronto-Dominion Bank in the small town of Havelock, Ontario, while another waited in the get-away car.
 The assailants waited for staff to arrive, and once they did at 9:15am, the armed robbers politely demanded bank worker William Lindup to open the safe and put the contents into a duffel bag, fleeing minutes later with $230,000 of cash plus bank bonds.
-The five robbers were armed with revolvers and an M1 carbine automatic rifle.
+The five robbers were armed with revolvers and an M1 carbine semi-automatic rifle.

 As they waited, the neighbouring butcher spotted their Buick vehicle, felt it was suspicious and noted down the license plate.

 The robbers fled the scene in their vehicle, their escape was initially blocked by a bulldozer.
 Police chased them along rural roads on the Canadian Shield, and again their escape was delayed when a car with a punctured tire blocked a single-lane road.
 After hitting a rock and abandoning their vehicles, the robbers exchanged gunfire with the police and escaped into the wilderness east of the Crowe River.

-The Ontario Provincial Police launched a search of the area, involving 75 officers, and captured the suspects on the 3 and 4 September near Ontario Highway 62.
+The Ontario Provincial Police launched a search of the area, involving 75 officers, and captured the suspects on 3 and 4 September near Ontario Highway 62.
 Yvon Lalonde and one other robber were spotted on 3 September by lumber mill operator Martin Murphy, and Lalonde was arrested by police hours later.
 On 4 September, three suspects were found by Frederick Andrews of Stirling, one of many civilians who were helping the police with the search.
 Police constable John Martin then arrested three men, before they were taken to Millbridge.
-The were held initially in Peterborough County jail, later transferring them to Whitby jail.
+They were initially held in Peterborough County jail, later transferring them to Whitby jail.

 One of the robbers died of a heart attack while in custody.
 The remaining four were found guilty after nine days of trial starting in January 1962.

 As of 2014, The Royal Canadian Mint stated that none of the money was found in circulation.
-According to the The Toronto Star, the robbery "was considered one of the biggest bank robberies in Canadian history."
+According to The Toronto Star, the robbery "was considered one of the biggest bank robberies in Canadian history."

 Despite two years of planning, the series of delays in their escape resulted in them becoming known as the "bad luck bank robbers".

 Robbers

 All five robbers, known as the Red Hood Gang, were French-Canadians from Montreal, Quebec.
-Jean Claude Lalonde, Yvon Lalone, Roger Poirier, and Roger Martel were found guilty, Hermyle Lalonde died before the trial.
+Jean Claude Lalonde, Yvon Lalonde, Roger Poirier, and Roger Martel were found guilty, Hermyle Lalonde died before the trial.